-These four (sometimes five) years ahead of you are going to be pivotal for your life, not just in the matter of your career but also your personal self.
+These four (sometimes five) years ahead of you will be pivotal for your life, not just in the matter of your career but also in yourself.
 You’ll be exposed to radical new concepts, meet a much more diverse group of people and get a semblance of adult life.
-You’ll have the freedom to make your own choices, but with them comes a great deal of responsibility.
+You’ll have the freedom to make your own choices, but it comes a great deal of responsibility with them.

-To start with, the degree you want to pursue in college is going to have a big impact on your career.
-This is why it’s really important that you make a good choice, but also essential that you don’t rush into anything.
+To start with, the degree you want to pursue in college will have a big impact on your career.
+This is why you must make a good choice, but also essential that you don’t rush into anything.
 It can take a while to figure out the best degree for you, so don’t be afraid to make some changes along the way.
-For this decision and other responsibilities, you might want to prepare yourself beforehand.
-Knowing what to expect and having some sort of game plan can greatly help you in reducing stress and succeeding in college life.
+You might want to prepare yourself beforehand for this decision and other responsibilities.
+Knowing what to expect and having a game plan can greatly help reduce stress and succeed in college life.

 So, how are you going to prepare for college?
-How are you going to choose your courses, your friends, and your experiences?
+How will you choose your courses, your friends, and your experiences?
 Here are some tips and guidelines on how to make your college experience smoother and less frightening:

 It is important that every day at college feels exciting and as productive as possible.
 Sure, you can have a few lazy hours here and there, but try not to have a whole wasted day.
 This is the time when you have some adult responsibilities, but you also have the flexibility to enjoy yourself, make new friends that might last a lifetime, and make loads of memories.